neruthes/tiebatobook/README.md

-# Tieba to Book
+# Tieba to Book (Work-In-Progress)

-This is a utility software which fetches a thread on Tieba and converts it into a book-like version, so that you may be able to track the reading progress.
+This is a utility software which fetches threads on Tieba and converts them into book-like versions, so that you may be able to track the reading progress.

 ## Installation

 * Clone this repository with `$ git clone https://github.com/joyneop/tiebatobook.git`.
-* Run `$ npm install .`.
+* Run `$ npm install .` to get all dependencies.

 ## Tracking